Satislikev/promotion-engine/README.md

 * Binary available in project
 * Application is based on chain of responsibility pattern
 * Bigdecimal would have been better for total amount
-* Spring boot usage for this application, is to prepare application in case it is going to be converted to API
+* Spring boot usage for this application prepares application to be converted to API in future.
-*